-Effective October 1, 2019, Higher Ground Sun Valley, Inc. entered into an operating lease for office space in California with a written agreement.
+Effective October 1, 2019, the Organization entered into an operating lease for office space in California with a written agreement.
 The lease requires monthly rents of \$2 per square foot or \$2,552 per month with a 3% increase per year for the three years of the lease term.
 Future minimum lease payments under this operating lease total \$13,537 for 2023.